rayline/SSClusterManager/executer/doc/executerHTTPInterface.md

 + /writeuser adds or rewrites a user to the executer
-	- name (used as the identifier)
+	- port as the unique identifier
-	- port
 	- password
 + /deluser deletes a user
-	- name
+	- port